 Off Grid Ready

 The SunJack portable solar charger by GigaWatt is an off-the-grid charging solution for environmentally conscience consumers, military and government, travelers, medical and outdoor professionals, and emergency preparedness kits.
-SunJack can charge any USB device – phones, tablets, GPS, cameras, speakers, lights, and more – making it easy-to-use for the outdoor enthusiast, road warrior, field professional or a city dweller.
+SunJack can charge any USB device – phones, tablets, No products found., cameras, speakers, lights, and more – making it easy-to-use for the outdoor enthusiast, road warrior, field professional or a city dweller.

 How long does it take to charge something?
 From my experiments, it took the same amount of time to charge a device from the battery as it would take to charge a device from a wall socket.
 So a couple of hours was sufficient to charge the mp3 player straight from the charged SunJack battery pack.
 Honestly, I don’t track how long these sorts of things take when they are plugged into the wall, so I didn’t care overly much about how long it took.
 But it was nice it didn’t take an excessively long time either.